ManagedBass/ManagedBass.DocFX/articles/Contributing/Wrapping-Bass.md

 It keeps track of references to objects and frees the allocated memory when the object is no longer referenced by any part of the program.
 This ensures that there are no memory leaks and references are always valid.
 It may also move objects to new location in memory to reduce fragmentation.
-This feature is great for a programmer who has to work only with managed code, but when interoperating with unmanaged code this poses some problems.
+This feature is great for a programmer who has to work only with managed code, but when interoperating with unmanaged code this poses some problems which are discussed in follwing sections.

 ---